kartik-v/krajee-markdown-editor/README.md

 ### Using Bower
 You can use the `bower` package manager to install.
 Run:

-    bower install bootstrap-markdown-editor
+    bower install krajee-markdown-editor

 ### Using Composer
 You can use the `composer` package manager to install.
 Either run:

-    $ php composer.phar require kartik-v/bootstrap-markdown-editor "@dev"
+    $ php composer.phar require kartik-v/krajee-markdown-editor "@dev"

 or add:

-    "kartik-v/bootstrap-markdown-editor": "@dev"
+    "kartik-v/krajee-markdown-editor": "@dev"

 to your composer.json file

 ### Manual Install

 You can also manually install the plugin easily to your project.
-Just download the source [ZIP](https://github.com/kartik-v/bootstrap-markdown-editor/zipball/master) or [TAR ball](https://github.com/kartik-v/bootstrap-markdown-editor/tarball/master) and extract the plugin assets (css and js folders) into your project.
+Just download the source [ZIP](https://github.com/kartik-v/krajee-markdown-editor/zipball/master) or [TAR ball](https://github.com/kartik-v/krajee-markdown-editor/tarball/master) and extract the plugin assets (css and js folders) into your project.

 ## Usage